 The guards targeted young male refugees mainly because of the high prices they receive for providing services to networks active in the sex industry in Germany, the report pointed out.
 This has been confirmed by a security official saying, “We are looking for young people aged 16 and above, attractive and young.
 The younger the age, the higher the price.”

 Reports by relief and aid charities in Germany recorded a significant increase in the number of young migrants resorting to prostitution in Germany.
 The Berlin Tiergarten Park became a hot spot for older people paying for sex with young refugee youth.
 A United Nations report released last month said more than 75 percent of minor migrants to Europe were subjected to forced labor, sexual abuse and other forms of exploitation.

-“It is highly alarming that security guards whose duty is to protect refugee camps are rather sexually exploiting refugees,” says Ihsan Adel, Euro-Med legal advisor.
+“It is highly alarming that security guards whose duty is to protect refugee camps are rather sexually exploiting refugees,” says Ihsan Adel, Euro-Med Monitor legal advisor.
 “Security guards are the first to meet with asylum seekers and instead of protecting them, they persuade them to go into prostitution; taking advantage of their desperate need for money.”

 “Joining the prostitution industry cannot be justified whatsoever.
 Given the severe social and economic conditions, lack of space, and maltreatment, asylum seekers are forced to take the job.
 Despite such violations, effective oversight of security services in refugee camps is not taking effect yet,” Ihsan adds.